2026 Arnold Palmer Invitational odds, picks: Surprising predictions from model that's called 16 majors

 2026 Arnold Palmer Invitational predictions

-Another surprise: The model says Si Woo Kim makes a strong run at the title, even though he's a +2700 longshot.
+Another surprise: The model says Si Woo Kim makes a strong run at the title, even though he has slightly longer odds at +2700.
 Kim has cooled a bit in his past two events, but he opened the season with four straight finishes of T11 or better, including a T2 at the Farmers Insurance Open and a T3 at the WM Phoenix Open.
 See who else to pick here.

 New users can also check out the latest FanDuel promo code and get $100 in bonus bets at FanDuel if your first $5+ bet wins: